ashvardanian/SimSIMD/README.md

 result = simd.inner(a_bf16, b_bf16, "bf16")
 ```

-### Dynamic Dispatch
+### Dynamic Dispatch in Rust

-SimSIMD provides a dynamic dispatch mechanism to select the most advanced micro-kernel for the current CPU.
+SimSIMD provides a [dynamic dispatch](#dynamic-dispatch) mechanism to select the most advanced micro-kernel for the current CPU.
 You can query supported backends and use the `SimSIMD::capabilities` function to select the best one.

 ```rust